Coal Black and de Sebben Dwarfs: History

-Overview

 In this version of the story, all of the characters are black, and speak all of their dialogue in rhyme.
 The story is set during World War II in the United States, and the original tale's fairy tale wholesomeness is replaced in this film by a hot jazz mentality and sexual overtones.
 Several scenes unique to Disney's film version of Snow White, such as the wishing-well sequence, the forest full of staring eyes, and the awakening kiss, are directly parodied in this film.
 The film was intended to have been named So White and de Sebben Dwarfs, which producer Leon Schlesinger thought was too close to the original film's actual title, and had changed to Coal Black and De Sebben Dwarfs.

 Clampett intended Coal Black as both a parody of Snow White and a dedication to the all-black jazz musical films popular in the early 1940s (like Cabin in the Sky and Stormy Weather).
 In fact, the idea to produce Coal Black came to Clampett after he saw Duke Ellington's 1941 musical revue Jump for Joy, and Ellington and the cast suggested Clampett make a black musical cartoon.
 The Clampett unit made a couple of field trips to Club Alabam, a black club in the Los Angeles area, to gain a feel for the music and the dancing, and Clampett cast popular radio actors as the voices of his three main characters.
 The main character, So White, is voiced by Vivian Dandridge, sister of actress Dorothy Dandridge.
-Danny Webb, voices the Wicked Queen.
+Danny Webb voices the Wicked Queen.
 Leo Watson is the voice of "Prince Chawmin'".
 The other characters, including the Sebben Dwarfs, are voiced by veteran Warner Bros. voice artist Mel Blanc.

 Originally, Clampett wanted an all-black band to score the cartoon, the same way Max and Dave Fleischer had Cab Calloway and His Orchestra score the Betty Boop cartoons Minnie the Moocher, The Old Man of the Mountain, and their own version of Snow White.
 However, Schlesinger refused, and the black band Clampett had hired, Eddie Beals and His Orchestra, only recorded the music for the final kiss sequence.
 The rest of the film was scored, as was standard for Warner Bros. cartoons, by Carl W. Stalling.

-Synopsis
+Plot

 Coal Black opens in front of a fireplace with a red-tinted silhouette of a large woman holding a young child in her lap.
 The little black girl asks her "mammy" to tell her the story of "So White an' de Sebben Dwarfs".
 "Mammy" begins:

 Well, once there was a mean ol' queen.
 And she lived in a gorgeous castle.
 And was that ole' gal rich!
 She was just as rich as she was mean!
 She had everythang!